We've raised 85% of our $9 million goal. Donate now! Any gift matters!

 , Director

 Jessica Hanna is a Los Angeles based Director, Producer & Space Maker.
-She is founding Producing Artistic Director of Outside In Theatre, a member of The Kilroys (2018 - 2025) and was Chair of SITI Company’s Board of Directors (2019-2023).
+She is founding Producing Artistic Director of Outside In Theatre, a member of The Kilroys (2018-2025) and was Chair of SITI Company’s Board of Directors (2019-2023).
 Her focus as a director has been on new play development.
-Recent: Roger Q Mason’s Hide And Hide at Skylight Theatre, Justin Elizabeth Sayre’s Lottie Plachett Took A Hatchet at The Cavern Club, The Los Angeles LGBT Center and Assembly Roxy Upstairs at the Edinburgh Festival Fringe.
+Recent: Roger Q Mason’s Hide and Hide at Skylight Theatre, Justin Elizabeth Sayre’s Lottie Plachett Took A Hatchet at The Cavern Club, The Los Angeles LGBT Center and Assembly Roxy Upstairs at the Edinburgh Festival Fringe.
 Also Sayre’s Three Little Girls Down A Well at The Public Theatre for Under The Radar Festival 2023.
-Other world premieres include Deathplay written & performed by Lisa Sanaye Dring at Circle X, as well as Dring’s Hungry Ghost at Skylight Theatre; John Ross Bowie’s Four Chords And A Gun, Kerri-Ann McCalla’s The Willows, and Georgette Kelly’s I Carry Your Heart all at Bootleg Theatre.
-Currently producing for Outside In Theatre: World Premieres of Room By The Sea by John Guerra at Outside In Theatre and Octopus’s Garden by Weston Gaylord at Boston Court Pasadena.
-Upcoming Directing: Los Angeles premiere of Jami Brandli’s O: A Rhapsody In Divorce at Outside In Theatre May/June 2026.
-Ongoing Directing: Kristina Wong #FoodBankInfluencer - NYTW March 2026, Portland Center Stage May/June 2026.
-Jessica is thrilled to be working with Kristina Wong and thankful to NYTW for their participation in the development of #FoodBankInfluencer in 2024. www.JessQueen.com for more info.
+Other world premieres include Deathplay written & performed by Lisa Sanaye Dring at Circle X, as well as Dring’s Hungry Ghost at Skylight Theatre; John Ross Bowie’s Four Chords and A Gun, Kerri-Ann McCalla’s The Willows, and Georgette Kelly’s I Carry Your Heart all at Bootleg Theatre.
+Current Directing: Los Angeles premiere of Jami Brandli’s O: A Rhapsody in Divorce at Outside In Theatre May/June 2026.
+Ongoing Directing: Kristina Wong #FoodBankInfluencer.
+Jessica is thrilled to be working with Kristina Wong and thankful to Portland Center Stage for bringing the #FoodBankInfluencer team to Portland. www.JessQueen.com for more info.

 Alexz Trent Eccles, Lighting Designer